EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ### Output
 The function will output a list of results.

-- model_data: the supplied mf_data with added column for model residuals.
+* model_data: the supplied mf_data with added column for model residuals.
-- summary: the summary of the model.
+* summary: the summary of the model.
-- anova: the analysis of variance for models with two or more effects. \link[car]{Anova}`(model) `
+* anova: the analysis of variance for models with two or more effects. \link[car]{Anova}`(model) `
-- residuals_histogram: the model residuals plotted as a histogram.
+* residuals_histogram: the model residuals plotted as a histogram.
 This is used to check whether the variance is normally distributed.
 A symmetric bell-shaped histogram, evenly distributed around zero indicates that the normality assumption is likely to be true.
-- residuals_qq_plot: the model residuals plotted in a quantile-quantile plot.
+* residuals_qq_plot: the model residuals plotted in a quantile-quantile plot.
  For a normal distribution, we expect points to roughly follow the y=x line.
-- point_estimates_matrix: the contrast matrix used to generate point-estimates for the fixed effects.
+* point_estimates_matrix: the contrast matrix used to generate point-estimates for the fixed effects.
-- point_estimates: the point estimates for the fixed effects.
+* point_estimates: the point estimates for the fixed effects.
-- pairwise_comparisons_matrix: the contrast matrix used to conduct the pairwise comparisons specified in the `contrasts`.
+* pairwise_comparisons_matrix: the contrast matrix used to conduct the pairwise comparisons specified in the `contrasts`.
-- pairwise_comparisons: the results of pairwise comparisons specified in the `contrasts`.
+* pairwise_comparisons: the results of pairwise comparisons specified in the `contrasts`.

 ## Benchmark Dose Modelling
 A benchmark dose (BMD) is a dose or concentration that produces a predetermined change in the response rate of an adverse effect.
 This predetermined change in response is called the benchmark response (BMR).
-In chemical risk assessment the BMD can be used as point of departure (POD) to derive human health-based guidance value such as reference dose (RfD) or derived no-effect level (DNEL) or acceptable daily intake (ADI).
+In chemical risk assessment the BMD can be used as a point of departure (POD) to derive human health-based guidance values such as the reference dose (RfD), the derived no-effect level (DNEL) or the acceptable daily intake (ADI).

-The BMD is also a useful for potency comparisons between substances...

 The BMD is estimated by applying various mathmatical models to fit the dose-response data.
 Some requirements that must be met before modelling the BMD.
 There must be a clear